megaherz/gcache/README.md

 ##Notes
 * To run the server execute the server.sh script in the ./run directory
 * Keys, List and Hashed share the same keys space.
 Therefore it's forbidden to create the same key for e.g. Keys and Lists
+* Arrays for LRANGE and KEYS are returned as csv (encoding/csv package).
+Json is not used to make the protocol simple

 ##Protocol